Beta Theta Pi, frat members charged in death of Timothy Piazza

 Charges have been recommended by the grand jury against Michael Angelo Schiavone, Craig Heimer, Lars Kenyon and Parker Jax Yochim for reckless endangerment, hazing, furnishing alcohol to minors and unlawful acts.
 Tampering with evidence charges were recommended against Ed Gilmartin, Ryan McCann, Lucas Rockwell, Braxton Becker and Ryan Foster.
 Reckless endangerment charges have been recommended against Joseph Ems.

+Heimer and Yochim were also arraigned and released on $50,000 bail.
+Others arraigned on Friday were released on $100,000 bail.

 Piazza, 19, was a pledge at Beta Theta Pi.
-According to police, he fell at a party about 12 hours before help was called.
+According to police, he fell at a party about 12 hours before a frat member called 911.
 A Dauphin County coroner ruled his death accidental, but State College police were investigating the situation leading up to his death.

 Beta Theta Pi lost its charter at Penn State for five years in February as the university announced initial sanctions.
 As Penn State continued its own look into the incident, another decision was announced in March with Beta Theta Pi’s permanent ban.

-Note: Editor’s Note: An earlier version of this story incorrectly spelled Timothy Piazza’s name.
-The above version reflects the correct information.